unahouExosite/docs/portals/README.md

             * `"g_modera"` means the owner can modifying member list of the group.

         * Portal
-            * `"p_manage"` means the owner can get, update portal information and create device, data source to the portal.
+            * `"p_manage"` means the owner can GET, update Portal information and create device, data source to the Portal.
-            * `"p_m_crea"` means the owner can create device to the portal.
+            * `"p_m_crea"` means the owner can create device to the Portal.
-            * `"p___view"` means the owner can get portal information, get device and get data source under the portal.
+            * `"p___view"` means the owner can GET Portal information, GET devices and GET data sources under the Portal.
-            * `"p_contac"` means the owner can receive alerts from the portal.
+            * `"p_contac"` means the owner can receive alerts from the Portal.

 * `"oid"` is an object identifying the resource with the permission.

     * `<id>` is a number identifying the resource.

-    * `<type>` is a string identifying the thing to which the permission provides access.
+    * `<type>` is a string identifying the type of resource the permission provides access to.
 It may have one of the following values:

         * `"DataSource"`